Klocman/Bulk-Crap-Uninstaller/doc/NativeDarkMode-Icons.md

 The 2026-09-04 change fixes the observed black BCU instruction/toolbar icons on a dark high-contrast background.
-It applies to the inspected BCU UI assets in both the default .NET 8 and opt-in .NET 10 builds, including classic/light startup.
+It applies to the inspected BCU UI assets in both the earlier .NET 8 and .NET 10 comparison builds, including classic/light startup.
 High contrast still suppresses the experimental dark control adapters.

 ## Implementation